SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/Custom_Operator/Tutorials/Redirect_Sort_Operator.md

 Expected duration: 15 minutes.

-## When do I need a custom sort order?
+## When do you need a custom sort order?

 By default, every column in a GQI result can be sorted.
 However, because GQI is so generic, the sort order you use may not be suited for all types of data.